Yangyi-Chen/PaperList-Trustworthy-Applications/README.md

 - **PAWS: Paraphrase Adversaries from Word Scrambling; (PAWS)** Yuan Zhang, Jason Baldridge, Luheng He
 - **Adversarial GLUE: A Multi-Task Benchmark for Robustness Evaluation of Language Models;** Boxin Wang et al
 - **What will it take to fix benchmarking in natural language understanding?;** Samuel R. Bowman, George E. Dahl
+- **GLUE: A MULTI-TASK BENCHMARK AND ANALYSIS PLATFORM FOR NATURAL LANGUAGE UNDERSTANDING;** Alex Wang et al